High-Resolution Sensing in Communication-Centric ISAC: Deep Learning and Parametric Methods: System Model

+where $\pmb{\bar{H}} \in \mathbb{C}^{N_{\tt{t}} N_{\tt{r}} \times N_{\tt{P}}}$ represents the frequency-domain channel estimates, $\pmb{H}$ denotes the true \ac{CSI}, and $\pmb{\bar{W}}$ is the aggregated noise matrix.
 While the \ac{LS} estimator is computationally efficient, it is sensitive to noise, particularly in low \ac{SNR} conditions.
 Alternative approaches, such as the \ac{MMSE} estimator, can improve robustness by incorporating prior knowledge of the channel and noise covariance, albeit with a higher computational cost.
 Regularized \ac{LS} techniques or hybrid methods may also offer a balanced trade-off between robustness and computational efficiency \cite{SURVEYCHANNELESTIMATION}.

+In distributed deployments, a per-radar wired backhaul is not required.
+The channel estimates can be formed from broadcast pilots, with optional semi-blind refinements using locally received payload~\cite{semi_blind}, and timing/frequency can be synchronized over the air (e.g., via the \ac{LoS} \ac{BS} to radar component)~\cite{multistatic_sync}.
+This preserves the communication waveform and scales to multiple passive receivers.